sakamoto-poteko/HumanResourceCompiler/compiler/irgen/BuildSSA.md

 For each variable, place phi functions in the dominance frontiers of its definition blocks, ensuring that every possible merge point where multiple definitions could reach is handled.

+This may insert phis in out-of-scope basic blocks.
+Either perform liveliness analysis, or simply remove all phis that has only one incoming branch.

 ---

 ### **6. Rename Variables to Ensure Single Assignment**